 Lost Wages For Injured Commercial Fisherman And Fish Processors

 For over 30 years, Jones Act lawyer James Beard has been helping injured commercial fishermen and fish processors recover damages for lost wages, pain and suffering, and medical expenses.
-As an experienced Seattle maritime injury lawyer, he and his partners at Trueb & Beard, LLC, represent injured commercial fishermen and fish processors and help them recover lost wages and compensation for injuries.
+As an experienced Seattle maritime injury lawyer, he and his partners at Trueb Berne & Beard, LLP, represent injured commercial fishermen and fish processors and help them recover lost wages and compensation for injuries.

 Following an injury accident to a crewman aboard a fish processing a vessel or commercial fishing vessel, the first question many crewmen have is “What are my rights to obtain the wages I am losing because of my injuries?”
 Obtaining lost wages for injured crewmen is governed by interrelated federal maritime laws.
 If you have suffered a significant injury, it is recommended that you consult with an experienced maritime lawyer as soon as possible following your injury to discuss your claim.

 With over 80 years of combined experience, the maritime injury attorneys at Trueb Berne & Beard, LLP, thoroughly understand the commercial fishing industry and the laws that govern it.
 We have recovered millions of dollars for our injured clients.

 We look forward to answering your questions and helping you recover the compensation you deserve.
 In the meantime, here are some general principles that govern fishermen’s lost wage claims in Washington, Alaska and Oregon.

 Earned wages: A crewman who is injured while working aboard a ship, tug, commercial fishing vessel, or fish processor is entitled to recover all of the wages they had earned prior to the injury.
 These wages must be paid, regardless of whose fault your injuries may have been.
 Failure to pay earned wages to a crewman may result in penalty wages or imposition of other penalties.